Anticipated and Adjusted Expiration Dates

 regulatory-extension flag indicates that exploitation of a patent has been delayed by regulatory review (e.g., FDA review) or that a Supplementary Protection Certificate (SPC) has been issued for a patent.

-IFI will combine extensions and adjustments if both are present.
+IFI combines extensions and adjustments if both are present.
 For example, in US-6740669-B1, we see a patent term adjustment (PTA):

 as well as a patent term extension (PTE):